catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 This tutorial assumes the following:

 * You have created a basic network setup in the Catalyst Cloud.
-* You have access to a server that is acting as the puppetmaster.
+* You have access to a server that is acting as the Puppet Master.
 * You have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-interface`.
-* You have a basic understanding of heat templates as shown at :ref:`launching-your-first-instance-using-heat`.
+* You have a basic understanding of Heat templates as shown at :ref:`launching-your-first-instance-using-heat`.

 Introduction
 ============

-In this tutorial we will show you how to add a new server to an existing Catalyst Cloud network and configure it with `Puppet`_ and have it check in to the puppetmaster.
+In this tutorial, you will see how to add a new server to an existing Catalyst Cloud network and configure it with `Puppet`_ and have it check in to the Puppet Master.

-To achieve this we will create a ``heat`` template that will handle the creation of the instance and then run a nested cloud-config script via `cloud-init`_ that will handle the provisioning of Puppet on the new server.
+To achieve this, you will create a ``heat`` template that will handle the creation of the instance and then run a nested cloud-config script via `cloud-init`_ that will handle the provisioning of Puppet on the new server.